vercel/next.js/docs/advanced-features/error-handling.md

 ### Reporting Errors

-To monitor client errors, use a service like [Sentry](https://docs.sentry.io/platforms/javascript/guides/nextjs/).
-Here is an example on [how to integrate Sentry SDK with Next.js](https://github.com/vercel/next.js/tree/canary/examples/with-sentry).
+To monitor client errors, use a service like [Sentry](https://github.com/vercel/next.js/tree/canary/examples/with-sentry), Bugsnag or Datadog.